LGMOak/lumino/README.md

 - torch

 ## Installation instructions
-It is highly recommended to create a new venv to run this application
+Python v3.12.x is recommended version of python.
+It is also highly recommended to create a new venv to run this application
 ```
 python3 -m venv <venvname>
 source <venvname>/bin/activate